SPR has conducted many projects focused on issues involving or affecting

 employers in 6 sites across Canada.
 Over 1,200 participants were surveyed

-examining such topics as business and logistics learning, entrepreneurship,
+examining business and logistics learning, entrepreneurship,

 and impacts of internships.
 The final phase of this research also included